Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

 • Undo any mistake instantly — whether it's yours or the AI's

-• Branch to experiment in a safe sandbox without risking stable code
+• Branch to experiment in a safe playground without risking stable code

 • Collaborate with teammates by sharing code through a structured review process